-An idiot's guide to the Swedish julbord Christmas meal
+How to survive a Swedish julbord – a beginner's guide to the Christmas meal

 Dark beers like porters work well, and many Swedish brewers even brew their own special Christmas beer (julöl) which tends to be of the darker variety.
 If you don’t drink, there’s more and more non-alcoholic Christmas beer appearing every year, and some of them are surprisingly good, so keep your eyes peeled in the supermarket’s beer section.

-Alternatively there’s svagdricka, a low alcohol malt drink that’s dark, sweet, and still made by a few breweries.
+Alternatively there’s svagdricka, a low-alcohol or alcohol-free malt drink that’s dark, sweet, and still made by a few breweries.
 A high-alcohol alternative is mumma, a sort of old-fashioned Swedish Christmas cocktail containing four different types of alcohol that can be bought at Systembolaget or made according to the simple recipe noted here.

-Then there’s snaps and aquavit, which are consumed at Christmas just like pretty much every other Swedish party.
-Oh, and there’s also julmust, Sweden's Christmasy cola, but you’re not a child and don’t drink fizzy drinks with meals, right?
-[The Local's Swedish editor's note: Yes, I do]
+Then there’s of course snaps and aquavit, which are consumed at Christmas just like pretty much every other Swedish party.
+Oh, and there’s also julmust, Sweden's Christmassy soda, which outsells Coca Cola in Sweden each winter.

 5. The regional variations